BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 #### Exclude terms from translation / Manually translate phrases {#exclude-terms-from-translation}

 When you want to exclude some phrases from translation or are not satisfied with the translation, you can exclude phrases from being translated or provide custom translations.
-To achieve that you have to create translations in [Pimcore's shared translations](https://pimcore.com/docs/pimcore/current/Development_Documentation/Multi_Language_i18n/Shared_Translations.html) whose key starts with `translate.`.
+To achieve that you have to create translations in the `DataDirector_Glossary` domain in [Pimcore's translations](https://pimcore.com/docs/pimcore/current/Development_Documentation/Multi_Language_i18n/Shared_Translations.html).

 - When in the target language no translation is set, the phrase will be excluded from translation, so the translation in the source language will get used.
 If this is also empty, the translation key (without `translate.` prefix) will get used
 - When there is a translation in the target language, this will get used (internally during translation the phrase in the source language gets ignored and after translation it gets replaced with the custom translation from Pimcore's shared translations)